Here’s a PCB ordering tip from Advanced Circuits:

 Single boards, Tab-routed arrayed boards and boards with cutouts:

-Inner layer copper should be 15 mils away from the center of the board edge to prevent exposed copper.
+Inner layer copper should be at least 10 mils away from the center of the board edge to prevent exposed copper.

 Scored boards: (0.062" thick boards):

-Outer layer copper should be 15 mils away from the center of the score line to prevent exposed copper.
-Copper within 15 mils of the center of the scoring line may be exposed and viewable from the board edge.
+Outer layer copper should be at least 15 mils away from the center of the score line to prevent exposed copper.
+Copper less than 15 mils of the center of the scoring line may be exposed and viewable from the board edge.

 Inner layer copper should be 20 mils away from the center of the score line to prevent exposed copper.